Skip to main content

 Does it mean I have to downsize my home?

-What matters is selling your home and meeting the eligibility rules.
+What matters is that you sell your home and meet the eligibility rules.

 Downsizer contribution rules

-If your spouse owned the home and you didn't, you can still both make a downsizer contribution, if you meet the other rules.
+If only your spouse owned the home, you may still both qualify to make a downsizer contribution, if you meet the other rules.

 John and Fatima sell their home

 A couple, John and Fatima, sell their home for $600,000.
 Only John is on the title.
-Both John and Fatima meet all the other requirements, therefore both of them can both make a downsizer contribution of up to $300,000 each.
+Both John and Fatima meet all the other rules.
+So, they can each make a downsizer contribution to their super account of up to $300,000.

 Source: ATO